The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 - September 2017 Income Report: How We Made $1,140.95 Blogging in September

-We can’t believe that this number continues growing.
-In the past few days, we actually reached our first $5,000 total blogging.
-US.
-Two NORMAL people who, just last month, worked at the front desk of a hotel.
-Two normal people who had no idea that you could even make money blogging at the beginning of this year.
+I can’t believe this number continues growing.
+In the past few days, I actually reached a significant milestone: my first $5,000 total blogging.
+ME.
+A NORMAL freaking person who, just last month, worked at the front desk of a hotel.
+A normal person who had no idea that you could even make money blogging at the beginning of this year.

 If you’re currently thinking about starting a blog, but something’s stopped you for the longest time… you’ll never know what you’re capable of until you try.